Song-Li/cross_browser/README.md

 ### Front-end

-The whole client part is JS based in "server/front" dir.
+The whole client part is JS based in "server/front/" dir.
 Some of the modules are generated from C or coffee.
-Here is a list of usful description of dirs in "server/front":
+Here is a list of directories of interest in "server/front/":
 - fingerprint: Including all files related to fingerprinting tests.
 - js: Javascript part used for index.html